Celiac Disease and Sjögren’s

-What is Sjögren’s Syndrome?
+What is Sjögren’s?

 Sjögren’s can also result in damage to tissues of the lungs, kidneys and liver.
 Some people may experience joint pain, swollen salivary glands, skin rashes or dry skin, persistent dry cough or fatigue.
-Anyone can develop this condition, however it is more common in women, people over the age of 40, and people who have a rheumatic disease such as arthritis and lupus.
-Although there is no cure for Sjögren's syndrome, treatments can relieve many of the symptoms.
+Anyone can develop this condition, however, it is more common in women, people over the age of 40, and people who have other rheumatic diseases such as rheumatoid arthritis or lupus.

 Where Can I Learn More?